skrey/yellow-extensions/disqus/README.md

 ## How to show comments?

 The comments are shown with [Disqus](http://disqus.com), which is a comment service for websites.
 To use the plugin open file `system/config/config.ini` and add `DisqusShortname: website`.
 You can find the name of your website in the Disqus dashboard.
+Comments are shown on all blog pages.
+To show comments on other pages add a `[disqus]` shortcut to a page.

 This plugin uses an online service, use the [comments plugin](https://github.com/nasendackel/yellow-comments) as an alternative.

 ## Developer

 Datenstrom